OpusCapita/fsm-workflow/README.md

 // start/initialize machine/workflow
 machine.start({object})

-// list of available events: {event, auto}, e.g. event
+// list of available events: {event, from, to, ..}, e.g. event machine.availableTransitions({object})
-// and auto(matic) functions for checking if event should/could be sent automatically machine.availableTransitions({object})

 // send 'event' and pass addition 'request' data that is posted by user/app